Grand Marnier Chocolate Truffles

 I love this Lake Champlain Chocolates Fair Trade unsweetened cocoa powder, which is delicious in the best chocolate cake, my favorite brownies, and Mollie Katzen’s Chocolate Eclipse.

-- unsweetened cocoa powder (I like LCC unsweetened Fair Trade), sifted, for rolling
+- unsweetened cocoa powder, preferably Dutch processed, sifted, for rolling

 - confectioners’ sugar for rolling (optional)